epfl-cs358/cs358-resources/contrib/README.md

 We reserve the right to modify or delete your contribution later.
 Typically, we expect this to happen when a component you rely upon is not made anymore and cannot easily be substituted.
 We may allow future students to improve upon your articfact and credit themselves as co-author.
 While your contribution is in the repo, you will be credited as author.

+## Respecting the License

+Everything in this repository must adhere to the Apache 2.0 License.
+Only contribute files that you created or that adhere to the Apache 2.0 License (in that case, make sure to credit the source).
+If you have taken a file adhering to another license and mildly edited it, do not include it here but link to the original file and provide a diff/patch.
+Everything else can only be linked to.